soumya997/yangcha.github.io/_posts/2020-11-17-rnn-implementation-using-tf-2.md

+---
+layout: post
-# Indepth RNN and implementation using tf2.x
+title: Indepth RNN and implementation using tf2.x
+comments: true
+---

+**Hi** reader, this is a small and simple guide to RNNs, we will discuss all the basic requirements that you need to get started with RNNs from underneath concepts to code implementation.
+We will be implementing using TensorFlow 2.0.

 ![RNN struc](https://i.imgur.com/KXbnThQ.png)